dieterich-lab/mAFiA/README.md

 In your ${output} directory, you should now see two files:
 - "mAFiA.sites.bed": List of sites with coverage above minimum threshold (default 50).
 The column "modRatio" lists the site's stoichiometry.
 - "mAFiA.reads.bam": Aligned reads identical to those in the input BAM file ${bam}, but with additional MM and ML tags that mark the location and modification probability in each individual read.
 The results can be visualized with, eg, [IGV](https://software.broadinstitute.org/software/igv/).

+The complete HEK293 WT dataset can be downloaded from [zenodo](https://zenodo.org/record/8319583).